For more information contact Andrea Schreier: firstname.lastname@example.org

 Previous work in the GVL used eight microsatellite loci to assign parentage full-sibling families whose parents were known.
 Low levels of genetic variation resulted in suboptimal assignment accuracy.
 We have optimized nine additional microsatellite loci and used these in combination with the previous eight loci to increase the accuracy of parentage assignment within known full-sib families produced by the Kootenai hatchery.

 A third aspect of genetic monitoring includes monitoring of genome size.
 The recent discovery of individuals of abnormal ploidy in a commercially farmed population of white sturgeon indicates that some aspect of sturgeon culture is unintentionally inducing or supporting spontaneous autopolyploidy.
-As sturgeon culture techniques are similar for commercial and conservation aquaculture, this finding raised concerns that genome duplication could be induced in the Kootenai River conservation aquaculture program.
+As sturgeon culture techniques are similar for commercial and conservation aquaculture, this finding raised concerns that genome duplication could be occuring in the Kootenai River conservation aquaculture program.
 We are working with the Tribe to develop sampling and analysis protocols to allow them to screen all families produced in the hatchery for spontaneous autopolyploidy.
 This work is described more fully under the project Spontaneous Autopolyploidy in Sturgeon Aquaculture.

 Our most recent project on the Kootenai River white sturgeon conservation aquaculture program has been to determine how post-release mortality has altered genetic composition of hatchery-reared juveniles.
 We synthesized data from the multi-agency Kootenai River white sturgeon juvenile monitoring program and our genetic monitoring database to characterize the variance in apparent survival among the 209 families released by the program.
 If many families are extirpated after release into the Kootenai River, than our estimate of genetic diversity calculation based on wild broodstock genotypes will be biased low.
 If post-release mortality is significant and if environmental predictors of apparent post-release survival can be identified, hatchery practices can be altered to increase survival of more families and maximize genetic diversity conservation and Ne.